Event Registration using Eventbrite

 Click on the gear icon to edit settings for that ticket type.

-For paid tickets, you can customize the ticket type name.
+For paid tickets, you can customise the ticket type name.
 Edit the number of tickets available and dates when ticket sales start and end.
 Edit the cost per ticket.
 Select “Absorb fees.”
 You must also set a refund policy - be sure to confirm this with the host site.

 Make it a private event, requiring a password.